-Warning - The first quarter the student's cumulative GPA falls below 2.0, the college will place the student on Academic Warning.
+Warning - The first term the student's cumulative GPA falls below 2.0, the college will place the student on Academic Warning.
 There is no appeal.

 Appeals - Suspended students can submit an appeal to the Vice President of Student Services as long as they have not filed any previous appeals or have received above a 2.0 GPA in every course.
 In an approved appeal, the student must show proof of circumstances over which the student had no control and/or show proof of making measurable and substantial progress toward raising their GPA.
 The Vice President reviews appeals on a case-by-case basis.
 The Vice President may take the following actions on an appeal: